 Visible blood in urine typically signifies a significant medical and urological problem.
 Most women with microscopic or invisible blood in urine also have an underlying problem that requires diagnosis and treatment.
 While often the problem is minor such as a UTI, other times the problem may be more dangerous such as kidney stones or bladder cancer.
 At New York Urology Specialists, we use most advanced tests to evaluate the causes of hematuria.

 The finding of microscopic red blood cells in urine is fairly common in women.
-Usually it is found incidentally during a routine urine analysis.
-If diagnosis is made using dipstick urinalysis, the test needs to be confirmed with microscopic examination to make sure that there are red blood cells present.
-Sometimes dipstick test can produce unreliable results.
+Usually, it is found incidentally during a routine urine analysis.
+If a diagnosis is made using a dipstick urinalysis, the test needs to be confirmed with microscopic examination to make sure that there are red blood cells present.
+Sometimes a dipstick test can produce unreliable results.

 Visible or Gross Hematuria is Less Common.

-Blood in urine can occur in women with bladder infection.
-Blood in urine can also be a symptom of other medical and urological problems such as bladder cancer, kidney or bladder stones and kidney cancer in women.
+Blood in the urine can occur in women with a bladder infection.
+Blood in the urine can also be a symptom of other medical and urological problems such as bladder cancer, kidney or bladder stones and kidney cancer in women.

-The causes of hematuria vary depending on the age of a woman and underlying risk factors.
+The causes of hematuria vary depending on the age of a woman and the underlying risk factors.